Harmony of the Seas Entertainment & Activities

 Harmony of the Seas Bars and Lounges

 Boleros (Deck 5): This Latin-style lounge, located on the Promenade, features live music and dancing late into the night.
-Decorated in bright reds and orange, the bar -- and its dance floor -- really gets going after showtime.
+The bar -- and its dance floor -- really gets going after showtime.

 Boot & Bonnet Pub (Deck 5): The best spot for a pint onboard, the Boot & Bonnet is an English-style pub located on the Promenade.
-This is where you'll find the best variety of beers from around the world, and the menu even has a beer style guide that breaks down the styles (English Ale, Tripel and IPA, for example) to help novices make decisions.
-Waiters circulate past the dark booths and tables, though many people prefer to visit the long bar to avoid a wait.
-The bar also serves "beertinis" and "cockt-ales," a trendy mixture of beer and spirits in drinks like "Boston Kiss" (Sam Adams and creme de mure) or "Dublin Iced Tea" (rum, whiskey, cognac, port and Guinness).
+This is where you'll find the best variety of beers from around the world; the menu even has a beer-style guide (English Ale, Tripel and IPA, for example) to help novices make decisions.
 An acoustic guitarist provides the entertainment at night.

 Rising Tide Bar (Deck 5 through 7): Worth trying once, this bar is more like an elevator with a bar than a place to hang out.
 It moves between the Promenade Deck and Central Park, a three-deck ride.
-Ride times are listed at the bar's entrances, and it usually offers a number of trips each night.
+Rising Tide ride times are listed at the bar's entrances, and it usually offers a number of trips each night.

 Bionic Bar (Deck 5): Two "robot bartenders" make your drink (cocktails only) after you punch in your order via tablets.
 Watch as these bionic arms shake up your cocktail.
 Because the robots can make only two drinks at once, it could take a little while to get your drink, but the novelty of it is a lot of fun (at least the first time).

-Schooner Bar (Deck 6): This nautically themed piano bar looks over the Royal Promenade and usually is quite busy.
+Schooner Bar (Deck 6): The nautically themed Schooner piano bar looks over the Royal Promenade and usually is quite busy.
 When music from the Promenade doesn't filter in, a pianist/vocalist entertains.

 Vintages (Deck 8): A true wine bar, Vintages is located in Central Park.
-It features a large, tall table that can be used for wine tastings, offered several times a cruise, for a fee, as well as smaller, more intimate tables and a bar.
-The show-stopping piece of artwork here is an enormous portrait of a woman made using wine corks.
-Wine is available by the glass or the bottle.
-You can also order nibbles here from Jamie's Italian -- just don't expect the same portion sizes you'll get at Jamie's.
-Order appetizers such as the crab and avocado bruschetta or the pecorino and chili jam.
-Prices are a la carte.
+It features a large, tall table that can be used for wine tastings, offered several times a cruise for a fee, as well as smaller, more intimate tables and a bar, as well as a number of outside tables.
+You can also order nibbles from Jamie's Italian here for a fee.

 Dazzles (Decks 8 and 9): This two-deck nightclub has live music and dancing every day.
 The top-deck is great for watching rather than participating; it overlooks the dance floor and small stage on Deck 8.
 Wait staff serve both levels.
-Dancing occasionally is themed, so you might hear Motown one night, then a tribute band the next.
 Dazzles stays open late, and getting a table can be tricky, but if you've got your dance shoes on, you won't need one.

 Solarium Bar (Deck 16): The Solarium Bar serves passengers using the adults-only space.
 Because it's the only bar in the area, it's fairly busy, but it's a nice spot to grab a drink pre-dinner.